Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Appointing a person(s) to supervise young workers and monitor their progress

-• Considering whether the work required of a young person is beyond their physical or psychological capacity
+• Considering if the work required of a young person is beyond their physical or psychological capacity

 Want to know more?